030/docker-pega7-tomcat-ready/README.md

 port.
 To find this port (assuming you had them dynamically assigned as above), you can run the `docker ps` command to print out the port bindings.
 Look for the 8080 port and connect to it from your web browser at `http://host:port/prweb`.

-To connect to the PR System Management application, use the 'docker ps' command and look for the port mapped to 8090 and connect to it via a web browser at `http://host:port/prsysmgmt`.
-The login credentials are defined in the [tomcat-users.xml](conf/tomcat-users.xml) file and should be overridden by your own file.